 Cancer is defined as any malignant tumor positively diagnosed with histological confirmation and characterized by the uncontrolled growth of malignant cells and tissue invasion.
 The term malignant tumor includes leukemia, lymphoma, and sarcoma.

-Types of cancers that would not be covered:
+Types of cancer that may not be covered:

-These types of cancer would normally not be life-threatening and are relatively simple to eliminate.
+These types of cancer would typically not be life-threatening and are relatively simple to eliminate.

 - Having borderline malignancy